Bbrightr/Bbrightr/README.md

 <h1>Hey there👋!
 Welcome to My GitHub!</h1>
 <h2>I'm Qwesi OG, a UX Engineer</h2>

-<p>Yes!
-I am a UX Engineer, which simply means I design and build intuitive, user-centric products from idea to deployment</p>
+<p>I am a UX Engineer, Designing and building intuitive, user-centric products from idea to deployment</p>

 <p>These are my tools</p>
 <div>